Scalr/scalr-action/README.md

 * `macos-latest`

 If manually specifying a Terraform version, please remember to set the same version as set in your Scalr Workspace.
-You also need to generate a [Scalr API Token](https://docs.scalr.com/en/latest/migration.html) and store it as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+You also need to generate a [Scalr API Token](https://docs.scalr.io/docs/creating-a-workspace-1#cli--workspace) and store it as a [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

-The following steps can access Terraform outputs if the optional wrapper is enabled.
+The following steps can access Terraform outputs:

 ```yaml
 steps: